Scroll to the bottom for farmer suicide hotline and mental health resources

 Experts suggest that the changing climate, high agricultural tariffs, increasing debts, and isolation are the root cause of the problem.
 When you speak to a farmer, they will tell you that they’re losing income, piling debts, and no one listens to them.

 Luckily, it’s not the end of the road.
 In recent years, experts have found much more about how to support farming communities.
 The government and private sector have come forward to devise special therapy programs for the agricultural sector.
-There are renewed efforts to provide subsidies and grants to farmers who’re in debt.
+There are renewed efforts to provide subsidies and grants to farmers who are in debt.

 Help Is On the Way